ibbles/LearningUnrealEngine/Niagara emitters.md

 - Apply: Apply the latest changes to all Systems that use this Emitter.

 ### Module Stack

+The group order is from large to small, starting with System groups, then Emitter groups, and finally Particle groups.

 The Module Stack is color coded.
 - Orange: Emitter modules.
 Spawn rate and such.